k0axaca/sap_link/README.md

 `localhost:3000`

 ## Status
 Saplink is still in progress. `Version 2` will integrate an updated chat UI and the trade feature will be completed.
 I will also add the ability to delete ads once items are no longer available.
-Additionally, I will add an API that will allow users to search for different plants and it will display care instructions.
+Additionally, I will add an API that will allow users to search for different plants and display care instructions.

 ## Reflection